egrath/b3view/README.md

 ## Main Features in poikilos fork
 * stabilized (makes sure font, model or texture loads before using)
-* modernized includes (`#include` statements specify irrlicht directory instead of assuming it)
+* modernized includes (`#include` statements specify "irrlicht" directory instead of assuming it)
-* double-click if this program is associated with the file types (**mime types** are installed by install.sh to allow this on GNU+Linux Systems --see Compile and Install)
+* double-click after you associate this program with the file types (**mime types** are installed by install.sh to allow this on GNU+Linux Systems--see Compile and Install)
 * hotkeys to cycle through textures and reload model OR texture (see [Usage](#Usage) below).
 * see also CHANGELOG.md